sairaatta/conquer_chess/docs/rulebook/README.md

     ```

     > The initial chess board position as a FEN string

+- `[2.3.CC.1]` In Conquer Chess the board is rotated in such a way
+  as if the White player is at the left-hand side of the screen
+  and the Black player is at the right-hand side of the screen

 - [`2.4`] The eight vertical columns of squares are called 'files'.
   The eight horizontal rows of squares are called 'ranks'.